“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “I have no idea.
 I know it’s a traditional pattern, but it took off in the sixties, didn’t it?”

 “It originally comes from Persian rugs.
 The main design element is the boteh, you know?”
 She drew the shape of a teardrop with a curled tip in the air.
 “You see that a lot in Oriental rugs.
 It’s one of the oldest design motifs.
-But it’s no longer relevant where it comes from.
-Rug makers, no matter where they are in the Middle East or Central Asia, don’t give a damn about where their designs come from.
+Many rug makers don’t give a damn about where their designs come from, and couldn’t even tell you.
 The only thing that matters are the latest fashions, which are dictated by customers and dealers in the US and Europe.
 That’s been the case for the past two centuries, since Oriental rugs became fashionable in the West.
 Actually before that, since the Renaissance.
 We know a lot about early Persian and Turkish rug design from European Renaissance painters, because they put them into their paintings.”

 “That’s a good question.
-There’s some speculation the basic Persian rug design goes back to the Scythians in Central Asia thousands of years ago, which covered the same territory as Persia.
+There’s some speculation the basic Persian rug design goes back to the Scythians thousands of years ago.
+They occupied a huge swath of territory in Central Asia, including Persia.
 They were inspired by hallucinogenic drug trances in shamanic ceremonies.”

 “Oh, so that’s the Scythian connection.
 What drugs?”